Start date: September 2022

-- develop a multidisciplinary understanding of how food systems work in developing countries and the main drivers of global food insecurity, malnutrition and poverty,
+You will develop a multidisciplinary understanding of how food systems work in developing countries, and explore the main drivers of global food insecurity, malnutrition and poverty.

-- build knowledge of how food systems interact with institutions and development policies at international, national and local levels,
+- build knowledge of how food systems interact with human development policies at international, national and local levels.

 - gain the conceptual and practical skills necessary for the analysis and development of planned food security interventions.

-As a School, we are committed to empowering change through our teaching and research, with our academics working to tackle some the world’s most pressing issues across their respective fields of expertise.
-Our mission is to make a difference in the context of the United Nations Sustainable Development Goals, so we offer a diverse range of modules giving you the knowledge and skills that will enable you as an individual to have an impact and be part of global change, whatever your chosen pathway.
+Joining this programme means you’ll also be joining our School of Agriculture, Policy and Development, where we are committed to empowering change through our teaching and research.
+Our academics tackle some of the world’s most pressing issues across their respective fields of expertise, and our mission is to make a difference in the context of the United Nations’ Sustainable Development Goals.

-GIIDAE has an active scholarship programme.
-For more information about the scholarships, bursaries and other sources of funding available, please visit the GIIDAE website.
+- GIIDAE has an active scholarship programme.
+Visit our dedicated scholarships webpage for more information about scholarships, bursaries, and other sources of funding.